-- 1. The acceptance of vessels is subject to tidal constraints and the latest survey data.
-The minimum under hull clearance required is 0.2 metres. - 2.
-The use of a gutway immediately upstream of Olivers' Wharf gives a potential turning circle for vessels up to 105 metres in length. - 3.
-The maximum vessel length overall that is accepted is 120 metres.
-Any vessel unable to be swung, whether due to tidal constraints or length, will require the provision of two tugs or one tug and an operational bow thruster. - 4.
+- 3. Vessels subject to compulsory Pilotage should place a provisional Pilotage Order via their Agents to the Harbour Office with not less than 72 hours' notice.
+Vessels should report inwards to 'Brightlingsea Pilots' on VHF Channel 68 (manned only when a vessel is expected), when passing the Colne Bar Buoy and outwards when departing the Berth. - 4.
+Single-screw vessels <100m Length with a proportionate beam/length ratio will be subject to assessment by the Harbour Master and the Pilot on an individual basis.
+Such vessels will only normally be allowed to manouvre within the harbour if fitted with a fully operational bow-thruster. - 5.
+The use of a gutway immediately upstream of Olivers' Wharf gives a potential turning circle for vessels up to 100 metres in length. - 6.
+Vessels which are deemed by the Harbour Master and the Pilot to have an excessive beam will be subject to assessment on an individual basis. - 7.
+Vessels between 100 120 metres in length can be accepted subject to an individual risk assessment by Harbour Master and Duty Pilot, which will take into account such factors as the use of tugs, thruster configuration/type (s), rudder design and propulsion (i.e. twin propellers). - 8.
 Movements will normally be permitted in winds up to 20kts (10m/s) and up to a wave height of 2.0m.
 Movement of vessels in greater wind or wave height will be decided on an individual basis.
-Factors including vessel characteristics, wind direction and time of day will be considered. - 5.
+Factors including vessel characteristics, wind direction and time of day will be considered. - 9.
 In conditions of visibility less than 200 metres within the compulsory pilotage area movements will be suspended.
-Trends in changing visibility will be considered in making this decision. - 6.
+Trends in changing visibility will be considered in making this decision. - 10.
 Only one large vessel (>50 metres) at a time is permitted to be underway within Brightlingsea Creek.
-In general only one large vessel is permitted to be underway in the approaches to Brightlingsea Creek and River Colne; exceptionally with the Pilot's and Harbour Master's approval, to allow departure and arrival of vessels on the same tide, passing of vessels south of No 13 Buoy is permitted.
+In general only one large vessel is permitted to be underway in the approaches to Brightlingsea Creek and River Colne; exceptionally with the Pilot's and Harbour Master's approval, to allow departure and arrival of vessels on the same tide, passing of vessels south of No 13 Buoy is permitted. - 11.
+Acceptance of Tugs and Tows is conditional on the designation of a Tow Master, submission of an adequate Towing Plan and individual Risk Assessment by Tow Master, Harbour Master and Duty Pilot.